quantifiedcode/python-anti-patterns/docs/correctness/future_import_is_not_the_first_statement.rst

 Place ``__future__`` import before all other statements .......................................................

-In the modified module below, the author decides that the module needs the new functionality of the division operator.
+In the modified code below, the author decides that the module needs the new functionality of the division operator.
 The only solution then is to place the ``__future__`` import statement at the beginning of the module

 .. code:: python